google/ExoPlayer/guide.md

 player solutions.

 ExoPlayer is an open source, application level media player built on top of Android's low level media APIs.
-The open source project contains both the ExoPlayer library and a demo app:

-* [ExoPlayer library][] &ndash; This part of the project contains the core library classes.
-* [Demo app][] &ndash; This part of the project demonstrates usage of ExoPlayer.

 This guide describes the ExoPlayer library and its use.
-It refers to code in the demo app in order to provide concrete examples.
+It refers to code in ExoPlayer's [main demo app][] in order to provide concrete examples.
 The guide touches on the pros and cons of using ExoPlayer.
 It shows how to use ExoPlayer to play DASH, SmoothStreaming and HLS adaptive streams, as well as formats such as MP4, M4A, FMP4, WebM, MKV, MP3, Ogg, WAV, MPEG-TS, MPEG-PS, FLV and ADTS (AAC).
 It also discusses ExoPlayer events, messages, customization and DRM support.

 ## Pros and cons ##